 The problem with this, however, is that in modern adoption most birth parents do not keep their pregnancy, adoption plan, or child a secret.
 Don’t get me wrong, it still happens today where women keep it a secret.
 I knew another birth mom when I was placing in 2010 that only her immediate family knew about her pregnancy.
 The truth is we all cope with things differently, and if a woman chooses to only let a select few know about it, well as Britney Spears says, “It’s their prerogative.”
 But in my entire lifetime of being in the adoption world as an adoptee and birth mother, I have only heard of three stories where there was a secret on the birth mom side.

 For most of us, we find healing in telling our stories and find support in those who were with us during the journey.
 Now about this “troubled teen bit.”
 I will admit that I always tell people that I did not know my worth and was looking for it in the wrong places back when I was faced with an unplanned pregnancy.
-HOWEVER, we are all broken in some shape or form at some season of life.
+HOWEVER, we are all hurting in some shape or form at some season of life.
 Just because a girl is young, doing typical teenage rebellion things, and ends up pregnant, does NOT make her a troubled teen.
 She is simply young and figuring life out.
 Period.
 Are there troubled teens, and even adults, who end up placing a child for adoption?
 Yes.
 My birth mom was one of those teens who struggled with self-destructive choices and continues to struggle now that she’s almost 50.
 It happens, but it is not the norm.
 In fact, today in adoption, we see far more young adult women who are already parenting a child or children at home, who decide to place their second, third, or fourth child for adoption.

 Birth Moms Don’t Love Their Babies